ixnoahlive/lavacake/README.md

 This installation guide is intended for Linux servers as they are most common and also the best place performance-wise for Lavacake.
 There may be incompatibility issues for macOs and Windows.

 ### Prerequisites
 Lavacake is best run through an NGINX-like software, this is due to the extra headers provided by said software allowing ratelimits to work.
+Of course, NGINX is **not required**.
+See the second link for disabling user ratelimits.

 - [Installing NGINX](https://ubuntu.com/tutorials/install-and-configure-nginx)
 - [Configuring Lavacake](#configuring-lavacake)